-9. Communication and media management
+9 Communication and media management

-Risk communication 9.1
+9.1 Risk communication

 Communication makes stakeholders aware of the process at each stage of the Investigation.
 The identification of particular interest groups and their representatives should comprise a part of an overall communication strategy.
 Decisions including what, whom and how, should be part of an overall communication strategy.